-Offline products businesses will never be able to use white papers to the full extent of some service-based businesses, but they are not completely unusable like in the case of e-commerce businesses.
+Generally, offline product businesses will never be able to use white papers to the full extent of service-based businesses but, in some circumstances, they can be useful.
 In most cases, you can draw a line on white paper usefulness by the price tag attached to your products.
 If you have a higher end, more expensive product range, you may be able to make use of white papers as a sales tool.
-In most cases, we’re talking very expensive items, like machinery, homes, high-end tech, etc., these products will generally have a longer sales process and more questions asked about them, and a white paper is a useful tool to answer these questions.
-Some good questions could include “Why John Deer tractors are the best in Australia”, “Why buying in Melbourne’s outer suburbs is a smart investment”, “Why this computer is better than that one”…you can see where I’m going here.
+These products will generally have a longer sales process and the consumer is likely to want more questions answered before making a purchase.
+A white paper is a useful tool to answer these questions.

 White papers can be useful, just make sure they add value to your business before doing all the work behind them.
-Part of creating a successful content marketing strategy is avoiding putting resources into techniques that don’t work, so consider what content suits your business carefully.
+Part of creating a successful content marketing strategy is avoiding wasting your resources on avenues not suited to your business, so consider your content carefully.

-Being a well-known brand has a few positive effects when it comes to white papers, mainly around amplification and the implied trustworthiness of your conclusions in the white paper or e-book.
+Being a well-known brand has a few positive effects when it comes to white papers, mainly around amplification and the implied credibility of your conclusions.

-Naturally, an already trusted brand will have more believability than a relatively unknown one, and this means that your white papers can often take on a life of their own.
-This gives them a lot more reach and the potential to deliver huge benefits to the business with little additional amplification.
-You can also see a benefit with amplification open rate.
-If you receive a social media message or email from a trusted brand, you’re far more likely to open it than from some business you don’t really now.
-Basically, this gives you more bang for that proverbial advertising buck.
+Naturally, an already trusted brand will have more believability than a relatively unknown one.
+This means that your white papers can often take on a life of their own, giving them greater reach and higher potential to deliver huge benefits to the business with minimal additional amplification.
+If you receive content from a trusted brand, you’re far more likely to open it than from some business you don’t really know.
+Basically, your reputation gives you more bang for your advertising buck.

-That all being said, white papers have a great potential upside for those unknown brands.
-When your business is languishing in relative obscurity the potential branding opportunity of white papers is very powerful.
-There’s nothing like smart, researched position papers to get big businesses to take notice, and when you have IP that deserves to be heard about, white papers and matching amplification can make sure that happens.
-The reverse of what I just mentioned about open rates is also true, as an unknown brand you may experience lower open rates across a lot of amplification methods, though this won’t make white papers anything but a great marketing option.
+That said, white papers have a great potential upside for those unknown brands.
+When your business is languishing in relative obscurity the branding opportunity that white papers provide is very powerful.
+There’s nothing like smart, researched position papers to get big businesses to take notice, and when you have IP that deserves to be noticed, white papers (and an amplification strategy to match) can get eyes on your brand.

-Like all content, white papers need to be aimed at certain customer types.
-Given their often data heavy focus and the extensive amount of text involved, this content will only suit clients and potential clients with a high literacy level.
+Like all content, white papers should be targeted at certain customer types.
+Given their heavy focus on data and the extensive amount of text involved, this content will only suit clients and potential clients with a high level of literacy.

-Consider what question you’re answering with your white paper and who would be interested in reading it when you send this content out.
-If your e-book or white paper isn’t aimed at one of your identified customer types, maybe rethink it as a content strategy.
+Consider the question you’re answering in your white paper and who might be interested in reading it when you send this content out.
+If your eBook or white paper isn’t aimed at one of your identified customer types, maybe rethink your content strategy.
 Remember not to waste resources on content that won’t deliver results.

 Social media – Changing how businesses engage with customers

-Social media is still a relatively new platform for many businesses, and it’s one that’s constantly evolving.
-From Myspace we’ve quickly moved to Facebook, LinkedIn and now image/video sharing platforms like Snapchat and Instagram as completely valid marketing tools for your businesses.
-Whether you’re simply using these platforms as advertising locations, or you’re using them as a way to grow your brand voice and increase the quality of client interaction, social media needs to be discussed as not only part of your content marketing strategy, but as a linchpin of your digital strategy.
+Social media is still a relatively new platform for many businesses, and it’s constantly evolving.
+From MySpace, we’ve quickly moved to Facebook, LinkedIn and now image and video sharing platforms like Snapchat and Instagram as valid marketing tools for your businesses.
+Whether you’re simply using these platforms as advertising sites, or as a way to grow your brand voice and increase the quality of client interaction, social media needs to be discussed not only as part of your content marketing strategy, but as a linchpin in your digital strategy.

 Before I jump into what each business type needs to consider, I want to quickly summarise a few of the popular social media platforms and their key strengths.